Data

 Data source: Amtrak Status Maps Archive Database

-The chart above shows two sets of data.
-The red section charts the median departure delay (in minutes) from Northampton MA for the southbound Vermonter over the last 12 months.
+The red data series shows the median departure delay (in minutes) for the southbound Vermonter for the 12 month period.

 Some people have said that the late isn’t really a problem, since the train usually “makes up time” enroute and arrives at New York Penn Station on time most days.